lauriku/netflix-proxy/README.md

 * A linux server for the proxy (assuming Debian/Ubuntu for these playbooks), a low-end VPS is fine.
 This server would ideally be located in a region which content you would like to gain access to, for example the US
 * A linux server for the DNS, for example a Raspberry Pi at your home, with Raspbian installed.
 * Root access to both of these boxes
+* Python installed on bot of the boxes

 # Test Environment Setup
 ```